DuqueDeTuring/books2explore/readme.md

 - Personal Knowledge: Towards a Post-Critical Philosophy by Michael Polanyi, Mary Jo Nye
 - Persuasive Technology by B. J. Fogg
 - Phaedrus (Hackett Classics) by Plato, Paul Woodruff
-- Philosophical Problems of Quantum Physics by Werner Heisenberg  |
+- Philosophical Problems of Quantum Physics by Werner Heisenberg
 - Philosophy and the Mirror of Nature: Thirtieth-Anniversary Edition (Princeton Classics, 30) by Richard Rorty
 - Philosophy in a Technological World: Gods and Titans by James Tartaglia
 - Philosophy in the Flesh: the Embodied Mind & its Challenge to Western Thought by George Lakoff
 - Photographs Objects Histories: On the Materiality of Images (Material Cultures) by Elizabeth Edwards, Janice Hart
 - Photographs : George Eastman House by George Eastman House, Therese Mulligan
-- Photography and Society (English and French Edition) by Gisele Freund  |
+- Photography and Society (English and French Edition) by Gisele Freund
-- Photography Unplugged	Photography Unplugged by Harald Mante  |
+- Photography Unplugged by Harald Mante
 - Physics for Entertainment, Book 2 by Yakov Perelman
 - Picture This How Pictures Work by Molly Bang
 - Piranesi by Susanna Clarke